 Sterling Investment Management Background

-John Payne, president and director, is the founder and sole owner of Sterling Investment Management.
+John Payne, president and chief investment officer (CIO), is the founder and sole owner of Sterling Investment Management.
 He has decades of financial industry experience and was a senior portfolio manager at Bank of America before founding the firm in 1995.
 He has a master’s degree in finance and is a chartered financial analyst (CFA).

 If you become a client, your advisor will thoroughly review your financial situation in order to recommend the appropriate investment strategy for your objectives.
 Your cash-flow needs, tax considerations, risk tolerance and time horizon all help build your financial picture.
 The firm has five main strategies: unconstrained total return, capital appreciation, balance, current income and fixed income.